jballai/Algorithmic-Trading-Strategy/README.md

 ### Bollinger Bands

-Bollinger bands trading strategy is a way to use statistical data to create an upper and lower bound to base your trades off of.
+Bollinger Bands trading strategy is a way to use statistical data to create an upper and lower bound based on the moving average of a stock in order to guide investment decisions.
 Typically, the Upper bound takes the standard deviation of the rolling simple moving average of a stock, multiplies it by 2, and then adds that value to the rolling simple moving average.
 This results in the upper bound consistently being 2 Standard Deviations above the mean.
 The Lower bound would be the same as the Upper bound except it would subtract the 2 Standard Deviations by the mean.
 The theory behind why this works is based on the concept, "Regression toward the Mean", where a point (in this case) past 2 Standard Deviations of the mean will likely regress back towards the mean in the future.